ls-ux-mpw/how-to/readme.md

 }
 ```
-Adding more dynamic content just involves adding another `else if` to the conditional statement.
+Adding more url-based functions just involves adding another `else if` to the conditional statement.
 Just copy and paste in an existing one after the closing bracket of the previous part of the conditional, change the `dynamicContent == '{whatever}'` to a name of your choice (kebab-case please), and change the selector tied to its `.click()` method to the link ID of your choice.
+Additionally or alternatively, feel free to ditch the `.click()` method and replace it with any JavaScript or jQuery you want!

+You can add this script tag to any custom page on our site if you need to add url-dependent JS -- this comes in handy when trying to create links from emails or social ads.
+Just be sure to copy and paste the entire script, not just this conditional.